What is an endoscopy?

 - chest pain

-- persistent pain in the area of endoscopy
+- persistent pain in the area of the endoscopy

 - redness and swelling at the incision site

-Ask your doctors about warning symptoms to look out for following your endoscopy.
+Ask your doctors about symptoms to look out for following your endoscopy.

 Most endoscopies are outpatient procedures.
 This means you can go home the same day.

-Incision wounds will closed up with stitches and properly bandaged immediately after the procedure.
+Your doctor will close incision wounds with stitches and properly bandage them immediately after the procedure.
 Your doctor will give you instructions on how to care for this wound on your own.

-If your doctor suspected a cancerous growth, he or she performed a biopsy during your endoscopy.
+If your doctor suspects a cancerous growth, they’ll perform a biopsy during your endoscopy.
 The results will take a few days.
-Your doctor will discuss your condition with you when the results come back from the laboratory.
+Your doctor will discuss the results with you after they get them back from the laboratory.